o2r-project/o2r-meta/README.md

 ## Introduction

-The extractor tool uses python classes as parser modules that can process specific formats as described above.
+The extractor tool uses Python classes as parser modules.
+Each parser can process specific formats and the full list of supported file formats can be retrieved via CLI (see above).

 In order to add a new custom parser, you have to write a parser class and add it to the parser directory.

 Note that [future versions](https://github.com/o2r-project/o2r-meta/issues/95) of o2r-meta might be able to register all parsers based on the files in the `parsers` directory.
 Until then it is necessary to register a new parser in the extractor script

-The use of classes as parsers is currently still implemented in a rather naïve way.
+The use of classes as parsers is currently implemented in a rather naïve way.
 However, in order to be able to take advantage of non static methods, all parsers are designed as classes already.

-The general process of a parser for the extractor is the following:
+The general process of parsing is the following:

-1. the parses accesses a target file, which was encountered by the extractor during a recursive scan of the target directory and identified based on file extension
+1. the parser accesses a target file, which was encountered by the extractor during a recursive scan of the target directory and identified based on the file extension
-2. the target file is read and processed by the parser
+2. the target file is read and processed by a specific parser
-3. the results of the processing are written to a dictionary data structure that is globally known to the program
-4. the structure of the data dictionary can be found in metaextract.py or dummy.json
+3. the results of the processing are written to a dictionary data structure that is globally known to the program; the structure of the data dictionary is implicitly defined in `metaextract.py` and can be seen in `dummy.json`

 ## Structure of your parser Python class